What is the admission process?

 You will gain almost 45% of ECTS credits for elective courses!

 After your studies?

 - gain comprehensive knowledge of American issues and the ability to use it in an applied manner,

 - develop interpersonal skills and sensitivity to cultural and ethnic differences.

 Our graduates possess broad knowledge of the functioning of American societies, political systems, international relations in the region, and the richness of cultures.
-They are able to study, explain, and predict the role of social, political, and economic structures in contemporary North and Latin American societies, especially from a comparative perspective.
+They are able to study, explain, and predict the role of social, political, and economic structures in contemporary American societies, especially from a comparative perspective.
 They have the ability to gather and present orally and in writing various issues of dynamic, mainly social and political, phenomena.